B.M. Emphasis in Music & Entertainment Industries

 Dan Goldberg & Matt Young (2016-17)

-Students of the Music Management program have interned at major and independent labels, for major and independent publishers, for recording studios, booking agencies, and management companies.
+Students of the Music & Entertainment Industries program have interned at major and independent labels, for major and independent publishers, for recording studios, booking agencies, and management companies.
 Students are encouraged to complete multiple internships in order to gain as much experience and make as many contacts as possible before graduation.

 Joanne Kelsey, VP of Publishing, Administration & Licensing for Razor & Tie, was a recent guest on the Music Biz 101 & More radio show, hosted Dr. Stephen Marcone and Professor David Philp.